-UNAIDS and the World Health Organization estimate that there are around 33 million people living with HIV worldwide.
-Every year, almost 2.6 million new infections occur and 1.8 million people die from AIDS-related deaths worldwide.
+UNAIDS and the World Health Organization estimate that about 34 million people are now living with HIV worldwide.
+Every year almost 2.5 million new infections occur, and 1.7 million people die from AIDS-related deaths worldwide.
 Some of our employees and their families are affected, and many more face the risk of exposure.
-So in 2003 we asked ourselves what more we might do, within our scope of expertise, to help stem the spread of the disease among our employees and their families.

-While our employees and their families are our first priority, we've also started to take our awareness campaign to high-risk communities where we have outreach relationships as part of an effort to share our health and safety practices externally.
+While our employees and their families are our first priority, we have also started to take our awareness campaign to high-risk communities where we have outreach relationships as part of an effort to share our health and safety practices externally.